Funding for postdoctoral researchers and habilitation candidates

 The research representatives at the faculties are happy to advise you on this subject.

-EU funding programmes
+EU funding programs

 The European Union’s Marie Curie actions provide a range of opportunities for postdoctoral researchers to apply for funding for international projects.